iamsuryasonar/markdown_blog_app/public/posts/web_and_browser/web_and_browser.md

     * Ideal for applications that require complex data querying and indexing.

 Each of these storage mechanisms has its strengths and limitations, and the choice of which one to use depends on the specific requirements of the application.
 It's important to consider factors such as data size, data persistence, data structure, and security when selecting the appropriate storage solution for your web application.

+### Critical Rendering Path
+The Critical Rendering Path (CRP) is the sequence of steps the browser takes to convert HTML, CSS, and JavaScript into pixels on the screen.
+Optimizing the critical rendering path is essential for improving the performance and load time of web pages, ensuring users see content as quickly as possible.

+**Steps in the Critical Rendering Path**
+- Processing HTML (Parsing and DOM Construction)

+  - The browser parses the HTML to create the DOM (Document Object Model) tree.
+  - Each HTML tag is converted into a node in the DOM tree.
+- Processing CSS (CSSOM Construction)

+  - The browser parses CSS files and inline styles to build the CSSOM (CSS Object Model) tree.
+  - The CSSOM defines the styles for each DOM node.
+- DOM + CSSOM → Render Tree Construction

+  - The browser combines the DOM and CSSOM to create the Render Tree.
+  - The Render Tree contains only the elements that are visible on the page (ignoring display: none).
+- Layout (Reflow)

+  - The browser calculates the exact position and size of each element in the render tree based on the viewport and styles.
+- Painting

+  - The browser converts the render tree into pixels on the screen by "painting" the visual representation of each element.
+- Compositing

+  - The browser assembles painted elements into the final screen display, layer by layer.

+**Optimizing the Critical Rendering Path**

+- Minimize Critical Resources
+  - Reduce the number and size of resources (e.g., images, CSS, JavaScript).

+- Use Asynchronous JavaScript Loading
+  - Use async or defer attributes for `<script>` to prevent blocking.

+- Inline Critical CSS
+  - Inline the CSS needed for above-the-fold content to avoid render-blocking.

+- Lazy Load Non-Critical Resources
+  - Load non-essential images, fonts, or scripts after the initial render.

+- Minify Resources
+  - Minify HTML, CSS, and JavaScript to reduce file size and speed up parsing.

+- Use a Content Delivery Network (CDN)
+  - Serve resources from servers closer t\o the user's location.

+- Reduce the Depth of the DOM Tree
+  - Simplify HTML structure to speed up parsing and layout calculations.

+- Compress Assets
+  - Use Gzip or Brotli compression to reduce the size of transferred files.

 ## Browser API's
 ---